 Just down the road from the excitement of Glenwood Caverns Adventure Park, Colorado’s newest hot springs are an oasis of relaxation.

 Soaking Pools for Days.
 Iron Mountain Hot Springs is home to not one, not two, but an amazing 16 all-natural soaking pools!
 Relax, unwind and let your cares dissolve in the 100 percent pure, thermal mineral water as you gaze at the surrounding sandstone ridges and mountaintops.
-Each pool is unique in size, shape and temperature — ranging from 98 to 108 degrees — but all offer incredible opportunities to enjoy some of Colorado’s best natural treasures.
+Each pool is unique in size, shape and temperature — ranging from 98 to 108°F — but all offer incredible opportunities to enjoy some of Colorado’s best natural treasures.

-Get changed in the beautifully appointed bathhouse, then hop in and out of the pools to find your favorite.
+Get changed in the beautifully appointed bathhouse locker rooms, then hop in and out of the pools to find your favorite.
 When you need to cool down in the summer, stop by the outdoor showers at the Rejuvenation Station.
 Or, take a dip in the 93-degree freshwater family pool, which has gently sloping accessibility ramps, making it perfect for everyone in your crew.
 There’s also an elevated jetted spa, which is ideal for keeping an eye out on the kids while ensuring your relaxation stays maxed.